 We'd rather not bother giving such cruel and callous clickbaiters additional publicity (so we're not linking to anything here), but enough confused readers have asked us about this fake report that we unfortunately need to debunk it here.

-Donald Trump is not dead, as a few seconds’ worth of perusing any U.S. news source quickly reveals.
-No one else is reporting his death, only his continuing efforts on the campaign trail.
+Donald Trump is not dead, as a few seconds' worth of perusing any U.S. news source quickly reveals.
+No one else is reporting his death, only his continuing efforts in his job as chief executive.